supertokens/supertokens-core/README.md

   compatibility.
 For all intents and purposes, a license key doesn't exist for this version, which means anyone can build from source, and use SuperTokens for free, forever.

 ## License
-&copy; 2020 SuperTokens, Inc. All rights reserved.
+&copy; 2020 SuperTokens Inc and its contributors.
+All rights reserved.

 Licensed under the Apache 2.0 license.